Trax077/web/downloads/readme.txt

-Zde naleznete soubory, které si můžete stáhnout.
+CZ: Zde naleznete soubory, které si můžete stáhnout.
-Here you will find files that you can download.
+EN: Here you will find files that you can download.